theatlasroom/tidbits/languages/rust.md

    - `while <expression> { ... }`
 * `for`: used to loop a specific number of times
   - `for <variable> in <expression> { ... }`
-  - the <expression> must be an item that can be converted into an iterator
+  - the `<expression>` must be an item that can be converted into an iterator
   - the iterator returns a series of element, one for each iteration of the loop
   - the value of the current iteration is bound to <variable>, which is valid in the loop body
-  - rust does not have c-style for
+  - rust does not have c-style for loops
   - `<expression>.enumerate()` keeps track of the current index
     * `for (index, value) in (5..10).enumerate() { ... }`
 * `break;`: break a looping structure early